Green Mountain Club Annual Meeting

 Check out other Bread Loaf section hikes, bike rides, and activities on our Calendar!

 As the seasons change your preparations will change as well.
-Late winter and spring in the Green Mountains, like all mountains, is changeable and unpredictable.
+Late spring and summer weather in the Green Mountains, like all mountains, is changeable and unpredictable.
 Be prepared and be safe.

 Below: An enthusiastic Middlebury College student crew in early September 2023 put in 2 drainage structures in the first 1/4 mile or so of the LT south of Middlebury Gap.